-Along with his wife, Elham, Lebanese businessman and uber collector Tony Salamé has been collecting contemporary art for over ten years.
+Along with his wife, Elham, Lebanese businessman Tony Salamé has been collecting contemporary art for more than ten years.
 In 2015, the entrepreneur opened a 40,000-square-foot exhibition space for his Aïshti Foundation in Jal el-Dib, Lebanon.
-Designed by British architect David Adjaye, the art foundation’s exhibition hall is part of an ambitious expansion of Aïshti Seaside, an outpost of Salamé’s fashion empire.
-The Aïshti Foundation exhibition space moved Salamé into the league of fashion-entrepreneur megacollectors, such as Prada, Pinault, and Arnault, who have opened museums in which to show their holdings.
+Designed by British architect David Adjaye, the hall is part of an ambitious expansion of Aïshti Seaside, an outpost of Salamé’s fashion empire.
+The Aïshti Foundation exhibition space moved Salamé into the league of fashion-entrepreneur megacollectors—among them Prada, Pinault, and Arnault—who have opened museums to show their holdings.
 The foundation’s grounds include outdoor sculptures.
 “It’s setting a precedent,” Adjaye told ARTnews.
 “Beirut has not had much public sculpture, because of security concerns.”

 © 2019 ARTnews Media, LLC.
 All Rights Reserved.
 ARTnews® is registered in the U.S. Patent and Trademark Office.